ElektraInitiative/libelektra/doc/tutorials/highlevel.md

 ## Running your application

 Running your application is easy, just run the executable (e.g. `myapp`).
 While this might work out of the box, you will just get the default configuration.
-To change the configuration you need to use `kdb`, which doesn't know about your specification yet, so you would need to set the `type` metadata and all the other stuff that your application expects yourself.
+To change the configuration you need to use `kdb`, which doesn't know about your specification yet.
+This means you would need to set the `type` metadata and all the other stuff that your application expects by hand.
 For every single key.
+Obviously this is not the right solution.

 ### Mounting the specification